atishay/atishay.github.io/content/blog/2018-07-20-photography.md

 excerpt: A planned speech on role playing an artist and scientist on photography.
   Never used.
 Free for you
 image: /assets/img/blog/photo.jpg
-imgSrc: Image by PublicDomainPictures  from [Pixabay](https://pixabay.com/en/photo-camera-photography-old-retro-219958/)
+attribution: Image by PublicDomainPictures  from [Pixabay](https://pixabay.com/en/photo-camera-photography-old-retro-219958/)
 tags:
 - toastmasters
 title: The art and science of Photography